mitmedialab/ai-prophecy/README.md

 ### Prototype

-- **Web Application**: Implementation of assessments, simulated investment game, and prophecies.
+- **Web Application**: Implementation of assessments, simulated investment game, and prophecy generation.

 ### Supplementary
 - **Survey**: Survey materials and questionnaires used in the study.